agopal45/agopal45/README.md

 ### Fun Fact

-Gardening is my favorite hobby—I once grew and ate my own pineapple plant!
+Gardening is my favorite hobby and this Summer I grew and ate my own pineapple plant!

 ---